A stroke occurs when blood flow to a part of the brain stops. A stroke is sometimes called a "brain attack."

 - How quickly treatment is given

-Problems moving, thinking, and talking often improve in the weeks to months after a stroke.
+Problems moving, thinking, and talking often start to improve in the days to weeks after a stroke.

 Many people who have had a stroke will keep improving in the months or years after their stroke.